SAP-samples/btp-azure-opensap/Week4/Unit3/README.md

 ## Step 5 - Double-Check SAP HANA Cloud Status

-Since the SAP HANA Cloud instance in SAP BTP Trial is automatically stopped after a certain time, make sure that your SAP HANA Cloud instance is running.
-This is needed since you are going to establish a connection between the SAP HANA Cloud instance and the Data Provisioning Agent in the next step.
+<a name="hanacloudstatus">Since the SAP HANA Cloud instance in SAP BTP Trial is automatically stopped after a certain time, make sure that your SAP HANA Cloud instance is running.
+This is needed since you are going to establish a connection between the SAP HANA Cloud instance and the Data Provisioning Agent in the next step. </a>

 ---